denifilatoff/qubership-monitoring-operator/docs/maintenance.md

 But the Helm chart uses CRDs _v1_ version, which are incompatible with _v1beta1_ CRDs.

-So if you use Kubernetes or OpenShift of specified version or lower, you have to work with _v1beta1_ CRDs which are contained in the [crds/v1beta1 directory](./crds/v1beta1).
+So if you use Kubernetes or OpenShift of specified version or lower, you have to work with _v1beta1_ CRDs which are contained in the [crds directory](crds/).
 Also, you have to use the features of deployment tools to skip installing CRDs to avoid errors.

 If you want to deploy the `monitoring-operator` in a cluster (Kubernetes v1.15 or lower or